JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/4-functional-programming/type_classes.md

 ```

 So, what is it all about?
 The trick is that we already have a list of `users`, an `oldestUser`, and a list of all users above 18, BUT!
 No side effect was called!
 If you run this code and look at the console, there would be no output.
 Database call would be called only when `.run` would be called.
 With this Functor, we can do whatever we want with impure values without even having them.
 Our code is pure until the moment when we call `run`.

+Such an effect system gives us so much power, but it is not evident at first glance.
+It allows us to make `programs as values`.
+Every piece of our logic is just a value, and these values are composed into programs, which are values as well, and we can compose these small programs together to create other programs; they would be pure and predictable.
+And then, at the end of the program, in an isolated place, it runs.

 This is a hard topic as well, so if you are interested, we recommend you to read [this article](https://jrsinclair.com/articles/2018/how-to-deal-with-dirty-side-effects-in-your-pure-functional-javascript/).